 The Isle of Portland Aldridge Community Academy (IPACA) Trust was dissolved last November.
-Its one academy, IPACA, had transferred to Aspirations Academies Trust (AAT) in September 2017 and renamed Atlantic College.
+Its one academy, IPACA, had transferred to Aspirations Academies Trust (AAT) in September 2017 and renamed Atlantic Academy.

 Company House records show there was a ‘charge’ dated August 2014 against IPACA Trust in favour of the education secretary relating to ‘freehold property known as The Portland Academy’.

 Such charges give ‘Security over an asset’ (Portland academy) which allows the lender (the education secretary) ‘to have the right to have the particular asset’ and sale proceeds (if any) to ‘discharge’ the debt (in this case, the money spent by taxpayers to buy the freehold).
 A charge doesn’t transfer ownership – this remains with the owner (in this case, the academy trust running the school).